 One of the greatest teachers ever known to mankind yet unseen but his teachings reach deep into the minds of people is one I call Dr. Failure.
 The lessons of Failure give rise to courage and fear which ultimately determines how life turns out for everyone.
-Many develop a fear for everything while others courage knowing that this teacher though cruel offers the most profound teachings in life.
+Many develop a fear of everything while others courage knowing that this teacher though cruel offers the most profound teachings in life.
 His teachings are so vivid yet blurry to some, exciting yet painful.

 However, some people experienced failure’s horror along their way to success, they didn’t let failure limit them.
 They were the ones courageous enough to apply the lessons of failure and failed their way to success.
-You may know some of these people today are known as the most successful, here’s a few of and what they learned;
+You may know some of these people today are known as the most successful, here are a few of and what they learned;

 Bill Gates: Co-founder Microsoft Corporation